 Remember the days when every town had an enchanting Main Street?
 Residents and visitors would stroll along the sidewalks, window shopping and stopping in the quaint eateries.
 At Christmastime, Main Street would transform into a wonderland – all decked out in glittering lights and fresh wreaths with red bows tied to every lamppost.
-Instead of reminiscing or wishing you had experienced an old-fashioned Christmas along Main Street, visit Wellsboro, Pennsylvania at Christmas.
+Instead of reminiscing or wishing you had experienced an old-fashioned Christmas, visit Main Street, Wellsboro, Pennsylvania at Christmas.

 Before you head to Wellsboro for its planned holiday events, make sure you check out the website for each to ensure the event is still on and to confirm hours.
 Here’s the official website for the Dickens of a Christmas Celebration and for Wellsboro Christmas on Main Street.

 Have you ever been to the enchanting Main Street in Wellsboro, Pennsylvania at Christmas?
 Tell us about it in the comments!
 If you’ve still got space on your holiday calendar, plan a visit to Dutch Wonderland’s magical Wonderland holiday lights drive-thru.
 It boasts hundreds of thousands of twinkling lights.